Committees of the Scottish Parliament: Subject

-The Social Justice and Social Security Committee considers and reports on matters falling within the responsibility of the Cabinet Secretary for Social Justice, Housing and Local Government, excluding matters relating to local government, housing and planning.
-Collette Stevenson is the committee convener and Bob Doris is the deputy convener.
+The Social Justice, Housing and Local Government Committee considers and reports on matters falling within the responsibility of the Cabinet Secretary for Social Justice, Housing and Local Government, and on matters relating to local government within the responsibility of the Cabinet Secretary for Finance and Local Government.
+Craig Hoy is the committee convener and Thomas Kerr is the deputy convener.
+The other committee members are Steven Bonnar, Kate Campbell, Gary Bouse, Mark Griffin and Morven-May MacCallum.